allergictoeng/Puppy-8/README.md

 # Puppy-8
  +1 CHIP-8 Implementation (ho lord)

-> CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker.
-It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s.
-CHIP-8 programs are run on a CHIP-8 virtual machine.
-It was made to allow video games to be more easily programmed for these computers. - [Wikipedia](https://en.wikipedia.org/wiki/CHIP-8)
+> Chip-8 is a simple, interpreted, programming language which was first used on some do-it-yourself computer systems in the late 1970s and early 1980s.
+The COSMAC VIP, DREAM 6800, and ETI 660 computers are a few examples.
+These computers typically were designed to use a television as a display, had between 1 and 4K of RAM, and used a 16-key hexadecimal keypad for input.
+The interpreter took up only 512 bytes of memory, and programs, which were entered into the computer in hexadecimal, were even smaller. - [Cowgod's Chip-8 Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM)

 ## Getting started